jnodes/shenbury-ai/README.md

 Shenbury Ltd. is a Hong Kong-based technology company focused on developing innovative solutions for asset verification and tokenization.
 Our core innovation centers on proprietary technology that solves critical challenges in the digital asset space.

 Our core innovation is:
-**The Technology:** Our proprietary "Dynasty X" AI-Powered Provenance Protocol, a local-first AI swarm built to verify assets and solve the "oracle problem" for RWA tokenization.
+**The Technology:** Our proprietary Shenbury AI-Powered Provenance Protocol, a local-first AI swarm built to verify assets and solve the "oracle problem" for RWA tokenization.

 We're preparing for our MetaDAO ICO launch with a minimum raise amount of $750,000 and a team monthly budget of $125,000 (1/6th of raise), supporting our $600-700M client pipeline.